alefris/RKLLM-Gradio-adv/README.md

 - Added configuration for several some Qwen-3 models and Gemma3-4B (downloaded from Rockchip repository, since all the Gemma-3 models on Huggingface behave strangely)
 - Added environment variables to control resources monitor style and update frequency.
 Those can be sent from your docker run or compose environment
 - Removed empty \<think>\</think> tag when thinking models are used in non-thinking mode
+- Added slider and configuration for Presence Penalty

 Abou the layout:
 - For the dark theme (which looks better than the light one), add "?__theme=dark" at the end of the URL you use, example: https://chatbot.mydomain.com/?__theme=dark⁠